Good news: Rye-style is back. Those ingredients have finally arrived!

 Seaside seaweed baths have an honoured place in our therapeutic history, traditionally recommended for alleviating dry skin, relieving aches and pains and aiding body detoxification.

 Slide into the depths of that history today with your own seaweed bath in your own home.
 For a relaxing bath that leaves your skin silky soft.This natural product is high in sulphur and iodine (amber tint).
 It also contains Vit A (retinol), Vit E and is rich in natural oils.
 The white coating which may be present is sea salt.

 Pack contains one block of dried Fucus serratus.
 Can also be used as a loofah and reused within 48 hours.

 Dillisk (Palmaria palmata)

 Also referred to as Vegan bacon.
 Dillisk is a versatile seaweed.
-Eat it straight from the packet as a snack, add to salads and soups, added to fish and meat dishes or simply eaten raw or toasted.
+Eat it straight from the packet as a snack, add to salads and soups, add to fish and meat dishes raw or toasted.
 It is a tasty condiment when finely chopped for pasta or pizza.
 Try it toasted in a dry frying pan!

 For recipe ideas we recommend Prannie Rhatigan's Irish Seaweed Kitchen.

 Kombu (Laminaria digita) 50g pack